 When a remote is powered on, it rapidly scans the frequency band for the synchronizing signal.
-Since the base station is transmitting over 75 frequencies and the remote is scanning 75 frequencies, it can take several seconds for a remote to synch up with the base station.
+Since the base station is transmitting over up to 43 frequencies and the remote is scanning up to 43 frequencies, it can take several seconds for a remote to synch up with the base station.